 The law of logic which dictates that a proposition and its negation, are mutually exclusive, and collectively exhaustive.

 Of God; a necessary quality entailing the satisfaction of the condition for knowledge, for the attributed being

 Of a report; being transmitted to us by so many independent witnesses, such that it would be nomically impossible for them to have all conspired to fabricate it.
 For example: the reports that lead us to know of the existence of countries which we have not yet visited.

-A human who God reveals information to, and commands to relay this revealed information to others.
+A human who God reveals commandments to, and instructs to relay this revealed information to others.